TITLE 15 GAMBLING AND LIQUOR CONTROL

 A. A nonprofit gaming operator and distributor licensee jointly shall submit any contract or lease agreement between the nonprofit gaming operator licensee or distributor licensee and any other licensee to the board for review not less than 30 calendar days before the contract or lease agreement goes into effect.
 The term “contract or lease agreement” shall include any amendment of an existing contract or lease agreement.

-B. Any contract or lease agreement submitted for review shall include copies of any ancillary agreement, shall state with specificity the beginning and expiration date of the contract and shall include meeting minutes or other evidence that the contract has been approved by the nonprofit gaming operator’s governing body.
+B. Any contract or lease agreement submitted for review shall include copies of any ancillary agreement, shall state with specificity the beginning and expiration date of the contract, shall state the maximum jackpot agreed upon by the parties for each machine being installed, and shall include meeting minutes or other evidence that the contract has been approved by the nonprofit gaming operator’s governing body.

 C. The contract or lease agreement shall be deemed approved unless the board disapproves the contract or lease agreement in writing prior to the effective date of the contract or lease agreement.
 The board shall disapprove a contract or lease agreement submitted for review if the contract or lease agreement was not submitted in compliance with this rule or if it directly or indirectly permits another licensee to manage or otherwise control the nonprofit gaming operator licensee.